-These last weeks I’ve been mostly devouring websites, reading up on blogging strategies to use for my fairly new (blilingual) travel blog Done That Been There.
+These last weeks I’ve been mostly devouring websites, reading up on blogging strategies to use for my fairly new travel blog Miss Travel Clogs.
 Let’s face it, if you’re a new travel blogger on the block (try to say that a few times in a row!), it can be a great challenge to get noticed in this oversaturated niche.
 The fact that the blogging business has changed drastically over the last years doesn’t particularly help either.

 After many days of absorbing all this information, I’m now dreaming about things like SEO, keyword research, Pinterest pinning schedules, and Google Analytics.
 My head is spinning with so many new and fun ideas I want to implement on my new site soon.
 I’m not sure if I want to revamp my Dutch Girl in London website at this point yet.
 Let’s first see if I can work my magic on my travel blog.
 If my newly acquired knowledge indeed proves to be successful, I’ll make sure to share the knowledge!

 In November I wrote the following blog posts

 - Without Music, Life Would be a Mistake: From King Crimson to Heaven 17, from Propaganda to Queen, from stage to screen, this month I have been fully immersed in music.

 - Self-guided Historical Walk Along ‘Secret’ London Landmarks: There are countless secret London landmarks.
 No matter where you are there’s history above and beneath your feet.
 You often walk past them without even knowing.
 Public executions, London’s oldest church, creepy skulls and bone flavoured water.
 You can find it all during this self-guided historical London walk.